altruios/namshubettulpa/public/namshubettuple/restructuring.md

 *A metallic click in the background - from the door.*
 *A panting, rhythmic and low*
 ~She focused on the door.~
-"Is he secure?"
+"FL::Is he secure?"
-"For now: is the Relux here?"
+"U::For now: is the Relux here?"
 ~There was a moments hesitation~
-"Why do you ask?"
+"FL::Why do you ask?"
-"They need to disconnect."
+"U::They need to disconnect."
-~The door opened, and Flanagan was joined by a stout potato of a man~ ~By his side was a labrador - feet skittering across the green and purple marble floor~ "Alice was succeeded then?"
+~The door opened, and Flanagan was joined by a stout potato of a man~ ~By his side was a labrador - feet skittering across the green and purple marble floor~ "FL::Alice was succeeded then?"
-"No... well, yes.. but No."
+"U::No... well, yes.. but No."
 *Flanagan and Uri returned to the room - the labrador whimpering for food.*
-"There's no chocolate on the table - should be fine."
+"FL::There's no chocolate on the table - should be fine."
 ~Uri released the leash.~
-"Sorry everyone - hope you like dogs."
+"U::Sorry everyone - hope you like dogs."
 ~Felix shook his head~
-"Oh good you are here - you need to disconnect: right now."
+"U::Oh good you are here - you need to disconnect: right now."
-"And why would we do that."
+"L__::And why would we do that."
 ~Uri paused, then turned to Flanagan.~
-"He can't explain until you've disconnected."
+"FL::He can't explain until you've disconnected."
 ~Lenny looked from   to Flanagan~
-"We aren't all together - one of us is in Romania."
+"J__::We aren't all together - one of us is in Romania."
-~Uri inhaled just a bit too sharply at that.~
-"That's not ideal: have them make their way back here."
+~Uri inhaled just a bit too sharply at that.~ "U::That's not ideal: have them make their way back here."
-~Uri waited, the dog feasted on the bits of bread and cheese on the center table.~ ~Both Joeck and Lenny stretched their necks in unison~ "It's done."
+~Uri waited, the dog feasted on the bits of bread and cheese on the center table.~ ~Both Joeck and Lenny stretched their necks in unison~ "L::It's done."
-"Now why did we do that?"
+"J::Now why did we do that?"
-~Lenny asked.~
 *Uri made his way to sit down, everyone else shifted around him.*
 *He sighed and poured himself a cup of tea*
-"Well Uri?"
+"F::Well Uri?"
-~Felix asked.~
-"I'm not Uri."
+"U::I'm not Uri."
 *He look a sip a tea*
-~Felix wrinkled his face trying to squeeze a better view out of his eyes.~ "Let me explain: We can't use the link - it's not safe."
+~Felix wrinkled his face trying to squeeze a better view out of his eyes.~ "U::Let me explain: We can't use the link - it's not safe."
-"I wouldn't call the link safe"
+"F::I wouldn't call the link safe"
-~Felix interjected~
-"It's being taken over - by something very dangerous."
+"U::It's being taken over - by something very dangerous."
 ~Martha leaned back~
 *Martha yawned*
 ~Again everyone looked at her and again her hearing was impeccable.~